 Secure your home network

-The first step in helping to prevent any cybersecurity threats is to make sure your home network is secure.
-Ensure that your wifi network is encrypted.
+Our first cybersecurity tips for staff working remotely is to ensure that your home network is secure to prevent any cybersecurity threats.
+Ensure that your WiFi network is encrypted.
 Do you have a password set on your router?
 If not, this is your first step.
 If you have a password set on your network, is it the default password?
 Default passwords for routers are a weak link that an attacker can use to their advantage.
 Make sure to change this and make sure it’s not a generic password.

 Use a VPN